 Dust and air-born debris are an enemy of all curing resins.
 Pour and allow to cure in a clean area.
 We recommend covering your pour with something like a sheet draped over a frame.
 Do not cover with something that traps fumes or heat.

-14. Adding subsequent layers
+13. Adding subsequent layers

 There is no limit to the number of layers that can be added.
 The bond between layers will be permanent and invisible.
-Allow resin to get hard and return to room temperature before adding a new layer.
-If a subsequent layer is added too soon it may overheat and crack.